 It was difficult to find Curraghmore House despite obtaining directions when we rang the house.
-That difficulty is good in a way, as the house is secluded and safer for the owners.
-We drove two kilometres up a stony track; without the reassuring directions, we would not have believed we were on the right road.
+We drove two kilometres up a stony track: without the reassuring directions, we would not have believed we were on the right road.
 When we turned in to the estate, we weren’t sure we had the right entrance, since we went past old buildings and stables.
-Surely this was not the general entrance for those visiting the gardens, which are open to the public?
-There was barely any signage, and there was meant to be a cafe open.
+Surely this was not the general entrance for those visiting the gardens, I wondered, which are open to the public?
+There was barely any signage.
 When we parked and looked around, however, we discovered that we were indeed in the right place!
 It’s just not very touristy!
+[Curraghmore was one of the first places we visited on my project of visiting all section 482 properties, so at the time, it seemed odd that it was not as tourist-oriented as somewhere like Powerscourt in Wicklow, with which I was more familiar.
+I did not take into account that Curraghmore is still a private home.]
 We found the bathrooms and the cafe in the courtyard.

-We explored the buildings flanking the courtyard, and found the entrance to the gardens, through an arch, with an honesty box, in which we duly deposited our fee.
+We explored the buildings flanking the courtyard while waiting for the guided tour, and found the entrance to the gardens, through an arch, with an honesty box, in which we duly deposited our fee.
 We had missed the earlier house tour so had a couple of hours to wait for the next tour.
 We wandered out into the gardens.
 The gardens are amazing, in their formal arrangement, for such an empty place.

 I’ll write more about the gardens later, as we learned more about them on the tour.